short FILM shooting STARTS THANKS TO MALDON BANK GRANT

 2 October, 2021

-We’ve started filming a short documentary film about the rail trail.
+We’ve just started shooting a short film about the rail trail.
+Cycling and walking are fun and we’re going to bring that to this project.

-The film will follow the path of the trail and its stories past, present and future to be told through people from the communities along it.
+The film will follow the trail path and tell its stories about people and place, past, present and future.
+They will be told through people living in the communities through which the trail passes.

 The project is made possible by a $5000 community grant from the Maldon District Community Bank.

-“Giving voice to the landscape and the community’s stories along the proposed trail is how we want to reach hearts and minds,” says CMRT’s President and doco EP John Carruthers.
+“Giving voice to the landscape and the community’s stories along the proposed trail is how we want to reach hearts and minds,” says CMRT’s President and short film EP John Carruthers.

-“We’ve been mulling a documentary concept since mid-2021.
-But Maldon Bank’s vision to underwrite the project means we can bring that concept to life with genuine impact.
+“We’ve been mulling a short film concept since early-2021.
+But Maldon Bank’s vision to underwrite the project means we can now bring that concept to life with genuine impact.
 We feel blessed and inspired.”

 Major contributors to the film are Castlemaine news videographer Peter Watts, social media expert Josh Poole and illustrator Scott Rossiter.
 Peter has photographed across Australia and the world’s hot spots and is a highly-experienced drone photographer.